Feur-Bot-inc/PRIVACY-POLICY/Privacy policy.md

 We may disclose your personal information if required to do so by law or in the good faith belief that such action is necessary to:
 - Comply with a legal obligation
-- Protect and defend the rights or property of [Your Name or Company Name]
 - Prevent or investigate possible wrongdoing in connection with the Service
 - Protect the personal safety of users of the Service or the public
 - Protect against legal liability